rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

 module.exports = VisBase;
 {% endhighlight %}

 We keep going deeper to show the DataGroup.
-Again we just add child elements, using functions to make rendering decisions like whether or not to render a dot as *selected*.
+Again we just add child elements, using functions to make rendering decisions such as whether or not to render a dot as *selected*.

 {% highlight javascript %}
 var React = require('react');